Jenkins Place

-Jenkins Place are two historic homes and, together, a national historic district located at Orleans, Orange County, Indiana.
+Jenkins Place are two historic homes and, together, a national historic district located at Orleans, Indiana.
 The Rock and Lucie Jenkins House was built in 1908, and is a 2 1/2-story, American Foursquare brick dwelling., with Prairie School influences.
 The Ralph and Margaret Jenkins House was built in 1912, and is a 1 1/2-story, Bungalow / American Craftsman style frame dwelling.
 It has a steeply pitched roof covered in green tile.
 Other contributing resources include a garage, concrete corner posts, fencing, former goldfish pond, and two cisterns.

 It was listed on the National Register of Historic Places in 2010.